-The Trust has a strategic Health and Safety Committee which meets quarterly.
-The committee is attended by management representatives from appropriate Trust departments.
-The committee members are defined in the committee's terms of reference.
+The Trust has a strategic Health and Safety Group which meets quarterly.
+The group is attended by management representatives from appropriate Trust departments.
+The group members are defined in the group's terms of reference.

-The committee is also attended by recognised trade union safety representatives and provides a forum for co-operation and communication between the Trust and staff on health and safety issues.
+The Group is also attended by recognised trade union safety representatives and provides a forum for co-operation and communication between the Trust and staff on health and safety issues.

-There are also a number of local Health and Safety Committees which group together business functions with similar activities so that common health and safety issues can be discussed in more detail.
-The local committees can refer issues to the strategic committee for discussion or awareness where necessary.
+There are also a number of local Health and Safety Committees / groups which bring together business functions with similar activities so that common health and safety issues can be discussed in more detail.
+The local committees / groups can refer issues to the strategic group for discussion or awareness where necessary.